intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    to significantly modify policies of long standing or historical characteristics of the Series as described under {{properties}}.
-   Members of the RSAB are expected to participate as individuals in all discussions relating to RSWG proposals so that they are fully aware of proposals early in the policy definition process, and so that any issues or concerns that they have will be raised during the development of the proposal, not left until the RSAB review period.
+   Members of the RSAB are expected to participate as individuals in all discussions relating to RSWG proposals.
+This should help to ensure that they are fully aware of proposals early in the policy definition process.
+It should also help to ensure that RSAB members will raise any issues or concerns during the development of the proposal, and not wait until the RSAB review period.
 The RSWG chairs are also expected to participate as individuals.

 4. At some point, if the RSWG chairs believe there may be rough consensus for the proposal to advance, they will issue a last call